redhat-developer/app-services-sdk-js/docs/authentication.md

 - Management SDKs - authentication using sso.redhat.com (redhat accounts)
-- Inatance SDK - typically require service accounts that can be created using KafkaSDK service account API
+- Instance SDK - typically require service accounts that can be created using KafkaSDK service account API

 Authentication is done using OAuth Protocol